Naruto607/NooseMod/Readme.txt

 2. LCPDFR version 1.1 (includes .NET ScriptHook) (the current version that's stable for 2 or more years)
 3. Visual Studio 2012 or later with .NET Framework 4.5
 4. Basic knowledge of C# programming language and GTA Scripting in C# language
+5.	(more importantly) Knowledge on LCPDFR API and how it works

 How to Work: